-Performance: The patient samples for analysis are diluted 1:101 with green coloured sample buffer.
-For example, add 10 μl sample to 1.0 ml sample buffer and mix well by vortexing.
-Sample pipettes are not suitable for mixing.
-Incubate the mixture for at least 10 minutes at room temperature (+18°C to +25°C).
+Performance: The patient samples for analysis are diluted 1:101 with sample buffer.
+For example, add 10 μl serum to 1.0 ml sample buffer and mix well.
+Incubate the mixture for at least 10 minutes at room temperature.
 Subsequently, it can be pipetted into the microplate wells according to the pipetting protocol.